abdelhamed-4A/Terraform-Reverse-Proxy-Project/README.md

   - Private Subnets: Host Apache servers and private ALB.
 Outbound traffic uses a NAT Gateway.
 - **Security Groups**:
   - Public Instances: Allow HTTP/HTTPS from any IP and SSH from trusted IPs (configurable).
-  - Private Instances: Restrict HTTP/HTTPS traffic to the public subnets; SSH allowed only from public instances.
+  - Private Instances: Restrict HTTP/HTTPS traffic to the public subnets; SSH is allowed only from public instances.
 - **Load Balancers**
-  - Public ALB: Listens on ports 80, forwards traffic to Nginx proxies.
+  - Public ALB: Listens on ports 80, and forwards traffic to Nginx proxies.
   - Private ALB: Routes requests from proxies to Apache servers.

 ## Prerequisites